BitswapprotocolExchange/fedswapdex/README.md

-# SushiSwap Classic Exchange Interface
+# Fedswap Exchange interface

-Forked from [Uniswap/uniswap-interface](https://github.com/Uniswap/uniswap-interface), and updated to work with SushiSwap contracts.
+Forked from [Uniswap/uniswap-interface](https://github.com/Uniswap/uniswap-interface), and updated to work with fedswap contracts.

-## Accessing the SushiSwap Classic Exchange Interface
+## Accessing the Fedswap Exchange Interface

-To access the SushiSwap Exchnage, visit [exchange.sushiswapclassic.org](https://exchange.sushiswapclassic.org/#/).
+To access the SushiSwap Exchnage, visit [fed.finance]

 ## Development